 Round and round you go!
-The Zoo's newest attraction, the Mary Ann Lee Conservation Carousel, features 64 colorful hand-carved wooden animals, representing protected and endangered species at the Saint Louis Zoo.
+The Mary Ann Lee Conservation Carousel, features 64 colorful hand-carved wooden animals, representing protected and endangered species at the Saint Louis Zoo.

 The Conservation Carousel is fun for the family and offers a new way to engage families in discussions about wild animals and the need for their conservation.
 It's hard to decide whether to climb on a cheetah, warthog, hippo, polar bear, Grevy's zebra, Humboldt penguin or other exotic figures.

-It's located on the north side of the Zoo near the exit of Penguin & Puffin Coast.
+It's located on the north side of the Zoo near McDonnell Polar Bear Point.
 The ride is ADA accessible.
 Two chariots on the carousel can accommodate wheelchairs.
 All proceeds from this attraction will help support our WildCare Institute.
 The Zoo is also offering carousel animals available as carousel gift opportunities.

 *Please note that attractions are weather dependent and hours and operations are subject to change.

 $2.95 per person during all hours of Zoo operation

 Children under 2 are free.
 All other persons require paid admission.

 Children under 42 inches tall must be accompanied by a paying adult.

 Mary Ann Lee Remembered